lorenapuhl/Backengineering-neural-networks/experiment-a/README.md

 This project trains RNNs (Model A) to perform integration and memory tasks by training both input weights (**I**) and output weights (**W**).
 The implementation trains 20 independent models to enable statistical analysis of the learned dynamical solutions.

-The analysis investigates how trained networks solve integration and memory problems by examining:
+The analysis investigates how trained networks solve integration and memory problems by:
-- **Network precision** in task performance
+- Evaluating **Network precision** in task performance
-- **Dynamical axes** (Principal Components) used by the network
+- Determining the **Dynamical axes** (Principal Components) used of the network dynamics in its spontaneous state and memory state
-- **Participation ratios** measuring alignment between weights and identified axes
+- Calculating **Participation ratios** between weights and identified axes
 - **Weight correlations** between input and output weights

 ## Requirements